mehmandarov/microprofile-iot/README.md

 # MicroProfile + IoT

-While it’s easy to figure out why [MicroProfile][1] is cool, it’s harder to see how to properly use it in your project.
-This project intends to show you what MicroProfile is good for by using many of its key elements.
+While it’s easy to figure out why [MicroProfile][1] is cool, it’s might be hard to see how to properly use it in your project.
+This project intends to show you what MicroProfile is good for by using many of its key elements while solving a specific (and fun) problem – controlling the IoT enabled lighting.

 Also, this project is going to show you what happens when the management lets enterprise Java developers and architects decide how the IoT devices can be controlled.